bengler/pebbles-path/README.md

 ## Usage

-Include the `PebblePath` module in the `ActiveRecord` model that has the labels
+Include the `Pebbles::Path` module in the `ActiveRecord` model that has the labels

 ```
 class Location < ActiveRecord::Base
-  include PebblePath
+  include Pebbles::Path
 end
 ```